[This article is part of the “Foraging Resources” series]

 River Cottage Handbook no7 Hedgerow – by John Wright

-Then he guides us through the wild edible plants you are likely to find in the hedgerows and other habitats, providing a photograph of the plant species and information on distribution, habitat, season and culinary uses.
+The book is then divided into chapters based on the different types of wild edible plants that you are likely to find in hedgerows.
+Each chapter includes a photograph of the plant species, as well as information on distribution, habitat, season, and culinary uses.

 The Forager Handbook, a guide to the edible plants of Britain – by Miles Irving